MarioRuiz/nice_http/README.md

 *debug*: (true or false) it will set the connecition on debug mode so you will be able to see the whole communication with the server in detail

-*log*: (:no, :screen, :file, :fix_file, "filename") it will log the basic communication for inspect.
+*log*: (:no, :screen, :file, :file_run, :fix_file, "filename") it will log the basic communication for inspect.
 In case you want to add extra info to your logs you can do it for example adding to your code: http.logger.info "example extra log"

 *headers*: Hash containing the headers for the communication